dalkiranrengin/Rengin_GoogleAnalytics/README.md

 3) Trips with duration less than a minute and longer than a day are excluded from the analysis.

 # Data Analysis and Visualization

 Query:

-1) Distribution of Bike Type Usage Among Annual and Casual Users
+## 1) Distribution of Bike Type Usage Among Annual and Casual Users
 ![image](https://github.com/user-attachments/assets/4974d208-fdc4-4927-a18b-37983117dbfa)
 ![image](https://github.com/user-attachments/assets/b7a8ff31-a82f-4ade-ad49-c3c1ef5ec2d3)

-Among both user types, the classic bike is the most frequently used, followed by the electric bike.
+**Among both user types, the classic bike is the most frequently used, followed by the electric bike.**

-2) Number of Trips by Month, Week, and Hour
+## 2) Number of Trips by Month, Week, and Hour

 ### Number of Trips Per Month
 ![image](https://github.com/user-attachments/assets/fbbac672-e64b-4bee-9aa1-f5bf90df8a76)